...

 VI.
 The Role of National and International Mechanisms

-State parties under CEDAW are required to submit regular reports on their implementation of the Convention.
-These reports detail the measures they have taken to promote gender equality and the challenges they face.
+State parties under CEDAW must submit regular reports on implementing the Convention.
+These reports detail the measures they have taken to promote gender equality and their challenges.
 The reporting process allows for a systematic evaluation of progress and identifies areas where further action is necessary.
 It fosters transparency and accountability for state parties.

 VII.
 Challenges and Critiques of CEDAW